Guidance from SBDC Advisors

 New!
+Deadline extended to October 8.
 The State of New Hampshire's GOFERR has announced the COVID-19 Expenses Relief Program.
 It is a reimbursement program for COVID-19 related business expenses in 2020 and 2021.
 Awards will be calculated on a pro-rata basis, up to a set cap that will be determined after the close of the application period.
-Payments will be issued following the program deadline of October 1, 2021.
+Payments will be issued following the program deadline of October 8, 2021.

 The program requires applicants to have a NH Vender ID.
 A Vendor ID is a number associated with a business/person receiving payments from the State of NH.
 You must apply for this number through the Department of Administrative Services.
 You can find information and the Vendor ID application here.